for everything you need to know about strata...

 strataman indicating STOP

 "STOP!
-Don't act without first seeking the proper legal advice.
-All strata schemes in NSW come under NSW Government legislation and are covered by the NSW Strata Schemes Management Act 1996 and the Strata Schemes Management Regulation 2005.
-Due to the level of complexity involved it's highly recommended you seek legal advice from a lawyer specialising in strata for any legal matters"
+Don't act on important or complicated issues without first seeking the proper legal advice when it comes to Strata Law.
+All Strata Schemes in NSW come under NSW Government legislation and are covered by the Strata Schemes Management Act 2015 and the Strata Schemes Management Regulation 2016.
+But, due to the level of complexity involved in any legal issues in strata, it's highly recommended - even critical - you seek legal advice from a lawyer specialising in strata as that specialised knowledge could prove to be invaluable."

 Share/Save/Bookmark this site